qchenevier/MBA_memoire/doc/reaction_actor.md

 #### Leadership & Vision

+"Digital masters" differ not only in their capability but also in the clarity of their vision.
+Rather than incrementally adjusting current practices, they search for ways to use today's fast-moving technologies to transform the way they do business [@WESTERMAN2015].

 **Transform leadership.** [@VanGeest2014]
 - Education - Bring in outside sources to update your senior management
 - Board Management - Educate the board so that it is equipped to buy into the CEO's plan for radical change.
 In addition, track your board using OKRs